Multivariate Ranks and Quantiles using Optimal Transport: Consistency, Rates, and Nonparametric Testing: Introduction

-Given $n$ i.i.d.~random vectors $X_1,\ldots, X_n$ in $\R^d$, in Sections~\ref{sec:Emp-Q-R} and~\ref{sec:Comp}, we discuss the characterization and computation (see Lemmas~\ref{lem:ExtremePt} and~\ref{lem:Char3}) of the empirical quantile and rank maps --- which are defined via~\eqref{eq:Multi-Q-F} but with $\nu$ replaced by the empirical distribution of the data.
-In particular, the empirical quantiles (and ranks) are obtained from the solution of a convex program with $n$ variables.
+Given $n$ i.i.d.~random vectors $X_1,\ldots, X_n \sim \nu$ in $\R^d$, in Sections~\ref{sec:Emp_Q_R}, we discuss the characterization and properties of the empirical quantile and rank maps --- which are defined via~\eqref{eq:Multi-Q-F} but with $\nu$ replaced by the empirical distribution of the data.
+Thus, the computation of the empirical quantile map reduces to a semi-discrete OT problem; see Section~\ref{sec:Comp} for the details where we show that the empirical quantile map can be computed by solving a convex optimization problem with $n$ variables.
 An attractive property of the empirical ranks, when $d=1$, that makes ranks useful for statistical inference, is that they are distribution-free.
-Lemma~\ref{lem:Uniform} shows that a distribution-free version of multivariate ranks can be obtained by external randomization (also see Lemma~\ref{lem:Distfree}).
-Although our approach is very similar to that of~\cite{Cher17} there are subtle and important differences; in Section~\ref{sec:Comparison} we discuss these connections in detail.
-Some useful properties of the above defined quantile and rank functions, including (i) equivariance under orthogonal transformations (see Lemma~\ref{lem:LinTrans-2}), and (ii) decomposition when $X \sim \nu$ has mutually independent coordinates (see Proposition~\ref{prop:Indep}), are given in Section~\ref{sec:Q-R-Prop}.
+Lemma~\ref{lem:Uniform} shows that a distribution-free version of empirical multivariate ranks can be obtained by external randomization (also see Lemma~\ref{lem:Distfree}).
+Although our approach of defining multivariate quantiles/ranks via the theory of OT has many similarities with those of~\cite{Cher17, dCHM} and~\cite{BSS18} there are subtle and important differences; in Section~\ref{sec:Comparison} we discuss these connections.

-In Section~\ref{sec:UnifConv} we state our first main theoretical result on the almost sure (a.s.) uniform convergence of the empirical quantile and rank maps to their population counterparts.
-An informal statement of this result is given below.
+The main statistical contributions of this paper are divided in the three sections --- Sections~\ref{sec:UnifConv},~\ref{sec:Gl-Lo-Rate}, and~\ref{sec:Goodness-Fit-Test}.
+In the following we highlight some of the main results in these sections and their novelties.